stevenew95/stevenew95.github.io/syllabus/fpc-ccpc-syllabus.md

 ## Certification Exam Preparation
 {: .section-container}

-This course is designed to prepare students for both the CCP-C and FP-C exams.
-However, passing this course does not guarantee certification.
+This course is designed to prepare students to sit for both the CCP-C and FP-C exams.
+However, completing this course does not guarantee certification.
 Students are encouraged to utilize additional study resources and take practice exams before attempting the official certification exams.